The popularity of game design has exploded as everyone realized that games aren’t going anywhere. This billion-dollar industry is here to stay.

 There are some things you can do that will set you apart from your peers.
 Putting time into game design is one way to separate yourself from the pack.

-Reading about the industry, writing about the industry, and really entrenching yourself in all the game design goings-on could give you a good edge.
+Reading about the industry, writing about the industry, and entrenching yourself in all the game design goings-on could give you a good edge.

 Spending your time trying to design games of your own is another great way to demonstrate you’re cut from a different cloth.